Zwill1/PHP-PRODUCT-UPLOAD-V2/README.md

 - Product Pagination - Home page, Backend account page.
 - Account Page - Regular view, list view and grid view
 - Flash Messages - For adding, editing, deleting and other message warnings
+- Sellers - See which user is selling the product

 ## Registration